SimonJMurphy/smurfmeister.github.com/research/index.markdown

 +-- {.section}
 Contact
 =======
-I can be reached at work by phone on +44 7534 987 931, or by email at [smurphy6@uclan.ac.uk](mailto:smurphy6@uclan.ac.uk).
+I can be reached at work by phone on +61 426 890 131, or by email at [murphy@physics.usyd.edu.au](mailto:murphy@physics.usyd.edu.au).
 =--